anreitersimon/Medbrain-Tutorial/STEP5-2.md

 ```swift
 typealias SignInCompletionHandler = (patient: Patient) -> Void
 ```
-This will be called after the user has successfully signed in
+This will be called after the user has successfully signed in.

-Add a optional property named `completionHandler` of type `SignInCompletionHandler`
+Add a optional property named `completionHandler` of type `SignInCompletionHandler`:

 ```swift
 ///Will be called after the Sign-In successfully finished